panzerama/panzerama.github.io/_posts/2019-10-03-here-there-be-monsters.md

 categories: posts
 ---

-# Here There Be Monsters: Mapmaking techniques for tabletop roleplaying games
-### *Great stories depend on a great world*
+# Great stories depend on a great world
 Tamora Pierce spins a great yarn without telling you all of Tortall’s history while Terry Brooks does go on a bit, but manages to tell his story without writing a treatise.
 The stories that stick with us are the ones that we can connect with.

 That’s why I play RPGS: I get to tell stories that connect me to my friends.